 The jury is still out on if RAP will be superior to IBR for current borrowers.
 In the meantime, here’s a table calculating monthly payments in RAP and IBR for comparison.
 Assume this borrower is married in a single earning household with 3 children.

-The Student Success and Taxpayer Savings Plan could entirely transform your loan strategy, but it’s still in flux.
-Once it becomes law, the post will updated to reflect the changes.
-If you’re struggling with how to manage your loans, schedule an appointment with one of our student loan experts today!
+The OBBBA could entirely transform your loan strategy.
+If you’re struggling with how to manage your loans or what to understand the changes for your unique situation, schedule an appointment with one of our student loan experts today!

 Are you ready to tackle your student loans?